hyperledger-labs/splice/cluster/README.md

 ## Pulumi and Helm

 Canton Network is currently deployed by applying a manifest generated using Jsonnet to a GKE cluster via `kubectl apply`.
-To accomodate packaging needs for our customers, we are switching over to a Helm chart based deployment strategy that's managed using Pulumi scripts.
+To accommodate packaging needs for our customers, we are switching over to a Helm chart based deployment strategy that's managed using Pulumi scripts.
 While this work is not complete, the beginnings of it are